lemotdesign/one-click-hugo-cms/site/content/post/what-do-termites-look-like.md

 Termites are indeed fascinating creatures, often hidden from sight.
 They are small, soft-bodied insects that live in large colonies.

+### What to do if you think you have found termites?

+1. **Don’t Disturb Them**: Avoid disturbing the termites.
+This can cause them to scatter potentially making it harder to eradicate them.
+2. **Call a Professional Termite Expert**: Professional pest controllers have the skills, experience, and equipment necessary to effectively deal with termite problems.
+They can assess the situation, identify the termite species, and determine the best course of action.
+3. **Send us a photo**: For clear confirmation with an expert, send us a photo for quick and free identification.

+### Here are some more useful pages you might want to check:

+1. What are the signs of Termites
+2. The Three-Step Process if you have Termites
+3. Best Way to Treat Termites

+### Are they Termites or White Ants?

 A lot of the lime homeowners confused termites with Black Ants.
 The confusion stems from their uncanny physical similarities.
 Both species boast six legs, sport antennae, and live in tight-knit colonies.
 However, that's where the similarities end, as they differ substantially in body structure and behaviour.

 ![Difference between a Termite and Black Ant](img/black-ant-vs-termite-body-shape.png)